 so the better the cleaning effect.

-You used to be able to get a Lifetime Guarantee simply by agreeing to have new brush heads sent to you at regular intervals.
-If something went wrong with your brush, you used to be able to get it repaired or replaced under the Lifetime Guarantee.
-This program was limited to the USA and Canada, and had the unfortunate effect of limiting sales of the Cybersonic to those countries.
+You can also get a Lifetime Guarantee simply by agreeing to have new brush heads sent to you at regular intervals.
+If something goes wrong with your brush, you can get it repaired or replaced under the Lifetime Guarantee.
+This program was limited to the USA and Canada, and used to have the unfortunate effect of limiting sales of the Cybersonic to those countries.

 Having used this brush for over a year, I think that's definitely extremely good value for a candidate for "best electric toothbrush".

 What about any disadvantages?

 As far as I can see, there is just ONE aspect that I am not keen on.
 This is the 30 second timer.
 Like all electric brushes, I feel that 30 seconds is a bit on the short side.
 Also, the DeLuxe brush head looks a bit big to me.
 I would recommend sticking with the standard sized brush head.

 You can visit my detailed Cybersonic toothbrush page at sonic care toothbrush.

 There are two good alternatives for the title "best electric toothbrush".
 First up is a Philips Sonicare toothbrush.

 I think the best model is the Sonicare DiamondClean introduced in early 2011.